-- When you debug M16C/26A, 28, 29 Group MCUs in CPU rewrite mode, do not change the block 0 area (FF000h--FFFFFh) of the flash ROM.
-Otherwise, the emulator will be uncontrollable. - If you check "Debug the program using CPU Rewrite Mode" in the MCU tab of the Init dialog box of the emulator debugger, you cannot use the following functions. - (1) Setting software breakpoints in an internal ROM area - (2) Executing COME in an internal ROM area - Do not stop the program in CPU rewrite mode or erase suspend mode.
-And do not single-step the instructions shifting to the CPU rewrite mode or erase suspend mode.
-The emulator will go out of control in CPU rewrite mode or erase suspend mode. - To reference data after executing CPU rewrite, stop the program at a point which is not a rewrite control program area and use a memory window etc. - As the following interrupt vectors are used by the emulator system, the read data is different from expected value. - (1) BRK instruction (FFFE4h--FFFE7h) - (2) Address match (FFFE8h--FFFEBh) - (3) Single-step (FFFECh--FFFEFh) - (4) DBC (FFFF4h--FFFF7h)
+- When you debug M16C/60 Series MCUs in CPU rewrite mode, do not change the block 0 area (FF000h--FFFFFh) of the flash ROM.
+Otherwise, the emulator will be uncontrollable. - If you check "Debug the program using CPU Rewrite Mode" in the MCU tab of the Init dialog box of the emulator debugger, you cannot use the following functions. - Setting software breakpoints in an internal ROM area - Executing COME in an internal ROM area - Do not stop the program in CPU rewrite mode or erase suspend mode.
+And do not single-step the instructions shifting to the CPU rewrite mode.
+The emulator will go out of control in CPU rewrite mode. - As the following interrupt vectors are used by the emulator system, the read data is different from expected value. - BRK instruction (FFFE4h--FFFE7h) - Address match (FFFE8h--FFFEBh) - Single-step (FFFECh--FFFEFh) - DBC (FFFF4h--FFFF7h)